vevenom/vevenom.github.io/_pages/about.md

 ## 📜 News

-[July 2022] I am now in Paris 😁 :fr: 🥐 and I joined École des Ponts ParisTech.
+[July 2022] I am now in Paris 😁 :flag_fr: 🥐 and I joined École des Ponts ParisTech.
 Here, I will continue working with Professor Vincent Lepetit in order to enable procedural models / shape programs / structured language for applications in 3D scene understanding.
 I am very grateful to everyone at TU Graz, especially Professor Friedrich Fraundorfer, for helping me grow academically!

 [March 2022] 🚀 Our[PyTorchGeoNodes]([https://github.com/stefan-ainetter/SCANnotateDataset#scannotatedataset](https://vevenom.github.io/pytorchgeonodes/) is a differentiable module for reconstructing 3D objects from images using interpretable shape programs.
 I will do my best to release our implementation in August!